OrenLederman/csrmesh-hue-bridge/README.md

 equipment).
 This is done by have a Raspberry Pi monitor the state of an existing Philips HUE lightbulb and then using BLE to set the brightness level of a HomeBrite bulb.

+In fact, this code uses th broadcast option to change the brightness level of your entire mesh.
+If you want to control individual bulbs, feel free to change the code :)

 Note - this code uses the [csrmesh python library](https://github.com/nkaminski/csrmesh) created by Nash Kaminski.
 Thanks Nash!